the-gigi/modern-go-programming/manuscript/chapter 3 - the go type system.md

 ### Channels

 Channels are a pretty unique type.
 You can think of them as pipes that carry one type of value.
 You can send (write) values to a channel and you can receive (read from a channel).
 They are primarily useful for communicating between concurrent goroutines.
 We will discuss them in depth in "Chapter 13 - Concurrent Programming in Go".
 Channels have special syntactic support in Go with the <- operator used to sending values to a channel and the -> operator used to receive values from a channel.
 Channels can be unidirectional or bi-directional.
-Unidirectional channels can be used only to send to or recive from.
-Bi-directional channels canb e used to send and receive.
+Unidirectional channels can be used only to send to or receive from.
+Bi-directional channels can be used to send and receive.
 Here is a quick demo to whet your appetite.
-I define a bi-directiona channel and two functions send() and receive() that take a uni-directional channel.
+I define a bi-directional channel and two functions send() and receive() that take a uni-directional channel.
 The send() function can only send to the channel and the receive() function can only receive.
 Then the main function invokes the send() function as a go routine and the receive function as a regular function.
-Both the send and receive operatons on the channel block by default, so it's common practice to access channels in go routines.
+Both the send and receive operations on the channel block by default, so it's common practice to access channels in go routines.
 In this case, I populate the channel in go routines, while receiving in a blocking manner from main.
 As you can see the order of sends is not preserved.

 ```
 package main